This post was originally published on September 5, 2021 and updated on September 10, 2022

 Whether you’re digging your heels in and fully enjoying those last few bits of summer or you’re already in full on fall mode, the official start of fall is just right around the corner!
 Here in New England we are so fortunate to have all four seasons, and fall is stunning.
 Cool, sunny days and the most beautiful foliage you will ever experience!
-With it now being September, I’m starting to put away my summer decor and think about decorating my home for fall.
-I’ve ordered a few new pieces that should be arriving in the next day or two, so wanted to share those with all of you, as well as some other fall home decorating ideas.
-The best part?
-All of the items featured in this post are under $50, with most being $40 or under!
+With it now being September, I’m starting to put away my summer decor and think about my coastal fall decor.

-Our home has a coastal look year-round so I don’t go crazy with traditional reds, oranges and yellows.
+Our home has a coastal look year-round so I typically stay away from traditional reds, oranges and yellows.
 I stick with my usual neutral palette, so when transitioning to fall I typically switch out my bright whites for creams and muted earthier colors.
-Some of my lighter blue pieces are swapped for grays and navy blue, and I typically introduce some warmer gold accent pieces.
-You’ll see a lot of these decor choices reflected in my fall decor round-up below.
+Some of my lighter blue pieces are swapped for grays and darker, dustier blues, and I typically introduce some warmer gold or brass accent pieces.
+I look for woven pieces with more texture and swap fresh flowers and greenery for dried palms and flowers, pampas grass and bunny tails.
+You’ll see a lot of these decor strategies reflected in my coastal fall decor round-up below!

 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

 Swapping out throw pillows or pillow covers is always one of the easiest ways to change up the look of a room, and to add seasonal touches.
-Target has a number of reasonably priced pillows – and many even include a zippered cover so that you can swap in your favorite inserts.
-I love a down insert, which gives a pillow a more expensive look.
-I always order these feature inserts from Amazon – always remember to size up one size on the insert for that fuller look (so for a 20″ pillow cover, order a 22″ insert)!
+For fall, I typically tuck away my white and light blue pillows.
+I then add pillows with darker, dustier blues or earth colors such as cream, beige, oatmeal, etc. Because I like to switch out my pillows by season, I opt for pillow covers when possible which take up far less space in storage.
+I personally love a feather insert, which gives a pillow a fuller, more luxe look than a polyester insert.
+I always order these feather inserts from Amazon.
+Just a little pro tip – size up one size on the insert for a fuller look (so for example, order a 22″ insert for a 20″ pillow cover)!

 Who doesn’t love a few pumpkins sprinkled throughout during the fall season?
-While I probably won’t pull mine out until a little later in September, I was thrilled to see that Target bought back their woven pumpkins, which were probably my favorite fall decor purchase last year!
-Let’s face it – orange pumpkins don’t exactly feel coastal, but now with so many woven, white and blue pumpkins us coastal lovers can now have our cake and eat it too!
+While I probably won’t pull mine out until a little later in September, the good ones do sell out!
+Orange pumpkins don’t lend themselves to coastal fall decor all that well.
+However, there are SO many woven, white and blue pumpkins available now!
+So us coastal lovers can now have our cake and eat it too!

 Throw blankets are a great way to add some texture to a room, which is always my number one tip for making a room feel more cozy.
 Texture, texture, texture!
-Throw blankets can sometimes be pricey but Target has some really soft throw blankets, and of course I love that they are at a reasonable price point.
-This makes me feel far less guilty buying another throw that I don’t necessarily “need” but that adds an extra seasonal touch.
+Throw blankets can sometimes be pricey but Target has some really soft throw blankets, and I love that they are at a reasonable price point.
 I especially love any throw blankets that have a chunky knit look to them.

 Dried Flowers, Grasses, Stems & Vases

 While this is true with all seasons, it feels especially important during the fall season to bring the beautiful natural elements of the outdoors into your home.
-Feathery dried grasses are especially popular this year, and of course nothing is more coastal than pampas grass.
-To bring in some muted color, I love adding dried flowers to my home – whether it’s on an entryway table, dresser, coffee table or bathroom shelves.
+Feathery dried grasses are especially popular this year, and of course nothing is more coastal than pampas grass or dried palms.
+To bring in some muted color, I love adding dried flowers to my home – whether it’s on an entryway table, dresser, coffee table or bathroom vanity.